• Skip to primary navigation

 8. Chia Seeds: It may seem weird to include chia seeds on the list, but I find myself using them fairly regularly.
 They are great for vegetarians because, tiny as they are, chia seeds offer quite a bit protein and fiber (10 grams per 2 tablespoons in fact!).
 In addition, they are a good source of Omega 3 fatty acid, a nutrient that is sometimes lacking in a vegetarian/vegan diet that doesn’t include fish.
 You can sprinkle them on cereal or add them to your smoothies.

-• Recipes: Layered Chocolate and Strawberry Chia Pudding // Blueberry Acai Chia Pudding
+• Recipes: Chocolate Chia Seed Pudding // Blueberry Acai Chia Pudding

 9. Dried Beans: If I were stranded on an island and had only a few foods to pick from, beans would likely be one of them.
 Yes, they seem like a strange choice, but they are such a well-rounded source of nutrients.
 Beans are full of fiber, protein, iron, magnesium, potassium, folate, phosphorus, etc. Beans are also super cheap too!
 Canned beans are great to have on hand, but we also make up a big batch of dried ones most weekends and freeze them for use in hot dishes or salads throughout the week.